manishgyawali/Stopwatch-Js/README.md

 # Digital Clock and Stopwatch

-A simple digital clock and stopwatch web application.
+A simple digital stopwatch web application.

 ## Features

-- **Digital Clock**: Displays the current time in hours, minutes, seconds, and milliseconds.
 - **Stopwatch**: Allows users to start, stop, and reset the stopwatch.

 ## Technologies Used